Josiah-Lam/Flight-delay/README.md

 ## Data Collection

 We will use the **Flight Take-Off data** from JFK Airport available on Kaggle.
-This dataset was taken from an Academic Paper under Review by IEEE Transportation.

 https://www.kaggle.com/datasets/deepankurk/flight-take-off-data-jfk-airport